Fiber is a key component of a healthy diet.

 Luckily, there are quick and easy ways to increase your fiber intake that also happen to be delicious.

 - Start the day off right: They don't call breakfast the most important meal of the day for nothing.
-If you're an oatmeal person, top it off with berries or another fruit.
+If you're an oatmeal person, mix it with some Spring of Life Plant-Based Protein Powder and top it off with berries or another fruit.
 If you're partial to a morning omelet, pack it with vegetables.
 Not sure what to eat?
 Check our our Beyond Diet Breakfast Recipes section on the site and choose from over 3,000 recipes.

 - Go for legumes: Not only is it a fun word to say, but beans, lentils, peas and nuts are packed with fiber.
 Top your salad off with legumes, or add them to soups for a fiber-rich meal.
 Not sure how to make the best legume recipes?
 Try one of our Member Favorites: Black Bean Chili, or Turkey Black Bean Burgers, or even a Black Bean Frittatta.

 - Snack like an all-star: Remember that you want to be eating regularly throughout the day to keep your metabolism going strong.
-For your daily snacks, go for fruits, vegetables or nuts, all of which are high in fiber.
+For your daily snacks, mix some protein with fruits, vegetables or nuts, all of which are high in fiber.
+Fruit smoothies are a perfect high-fiber snack and super simple to make.
 Get more Beyond Diet Snack Recipe ideas that you'll love to eat during the day.

 As with everything else, remember that moderation is essential.
 Too little fiber in your diet leads to the problems listed at the beginning of this article.
 Too much, and you risk bloating, gas and cramping.
 The Mayo Clinic suggests 30-38 grams of fiber for men and 21-25 grams for women, depending on age.